rpfortier/Herbarium-project/README.md

 This repository contains code and associated data to analyze changes in the functional traits of individual trees across 40 years of climate change.
 A manuscript is currently in review.

+All R scripts run successfully using R software version 4.5.0 on Windows 11 and macOS Tahoe and should work on all standard operating systems.
+All scripts take under 10 minutes to run completely.

 ## *Climate data and code*
 * Climate analysis.R
   + R code for climate data analysis